DrupalDevOps/Mirounga/README.md

 At the moment this stack does not provide a default Nginx service implementation in the main `docker-compose.yml` file.
 Customize the example above to suit your needs, then add to `docker-compose.yml`.

+## XDebug

+This stack provides full XDebug support and integration out of the box.

+XDebug provides two major components:

+- Web Debugging: where you debug a web page that you are viewing in your browser, and;
+- CLI Debugging: there is no web browser involved at all, you are debugging a command-line based script such as Drush or Composer.

+### Web Server Debugging

+Stb.

+### CLI Debugging

+All the PHP CLI services in this stack use the custom `build/php-fpm/Dockerfile` image as a base image, which comes with XDebug installed.
+Therefore the services defined in the following images support XDebug out of the box:

+- Composer / CLI Tools services: `build/php-cli/Dockerfile`
+- Drush services: `build/drush/Dockerfile`

+Activating XDebug for the command line is a matter of enabling these two environment variables in whatever docker-compose.yml file you are using:

+    PHP_IDE_CONFIG: "serverName=docker"
+    XDEBUG_CONFIG: "idekey=COMPOSER"

+Example Docker Compose definition for drush service, with CLI debugging enabled by default:

+      drush:
+        image: alexanderallen/drush:7.x
+        environment:
+          XDEBUG_SHOW_EXCEPTION_TRACE: 0
+          ## Set these two variables to debug w/ PHPStorm and XDebug.
+          PHP_IDE_CONFIG: "serverName=docker"
+          XDEBUG_CONFIG: "idekey=COMPOSER"
+        links:
+          - mysql:mysql
+          - memcached:memcached
+        volumes:
+          - ~/Sites:/www

+Note that this will cause the debugger to try to initiate a connection to your IDE for every command run in that drush service.

+As an alternative, you can instruct PHP to attempt to contact the IDE "on-demand" by setting the same envrionment variables manually.

+    Stubs.

+## XHProf

+This stack provides full XHProf support.
+XHProf is run as it's own separate container on top of the Nginx image.

+Stub: What is XHProf.
+Stub: How to use XHProf.

 ## Advanced Usage